nikhilsinghh007/Network-Traffic-Classification/README.md

 # Network-Traffic-Classification
 This project focuses on building a binary classification model using a Support Vector Machine (SVM).
-The model is trained to classify data based on a given feature set from the UNSW-NB15 dataset.
+The model is trained to classify data based on a given feature set from my own 'UNSW_NB15_testing-set.csv' dataset.
 After preprocessing the data and splitting it into training and testing sets, the SVM model was trained and evaluated, achieving high performance in terms of accuracy, precision, recall, and F1-score.

 Key Points:
 Objective: Classify network traffic data (normal or malicious) using SVM.
-Dataset: UNSW-NB15.
+Dataset: 'UNSW_NB15_testing-set.csv'
 Evaluation Metrics: Accuracy (96.6%), Precision (96.8%), Recall (98.2%), F1-score (97.5%).

 The 'UNSW_NB15_testing-set.csv' file contains data with 45 columns and 175,341 rows.
 The columns represent various features that appear to network traffic analysis, for cybersecurity purposes.
 Here's a breakdown of some of the key columns: